jeffhorton/play-rest-api-to-db/README.md

 ```
 Ok.
 So I tried this a few times in a few ways and never could figure out exactly what was wrong.
 In the version in my github
 they are just plain lines.
 Dont' forget the MySQL driver either.

+* An astute reader pointed out that the dependendies are likely missing the required commas between them.
+Thanks.

 ```
 /build.sbt
 libraryDependencies += "com.typesafe.play" %% "play-slick" % "2.0.0"